jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 (gateway-streamer)=
 ## Calling Executors with {class}`~jina.serve.streamer.GatewayStreamer`
 {class}`~jina.serve.streamer.GatewayStreamer` allows you to interface with Executors within the gateway.
-An instance of this class knows about the Flow structure and contains a connection pool to connect to each executor.
+An instance of this class knows about the Flow structure and where each Executor lives.
 You can get this object in 2 different ways:
 * A `streamer` object (instance of {class}`~jina.serve.streamer.GatewayStreamer`) is injected by Jina to your gateway class.
 * In case your server logic cannot access the Gateway class (for instance separate script), you can still get a streamer